scality/metalk8s/docs/operation/solutions.rst

       ./solutions.sh create-env --name <environment-name>

 #.
-Solutions are packaged with an :term:`Operator`, and optionally an
+Solutions are packaged with an :term:`Operator` to provide all
-   associated web UI, to provide all required domain-specific logic.
+   required domain-specific logic.
    To deploy a solution operator in an environment, run:

    .. code::